bwagner77/docs-test/function/local-development.md

     git push
     ```

-5. Create a new pull request (PR) in GitHub Enterprise Server (GHES) to
+5. To merge the changes into **main**, create a new pull request
-merge the changes into the **main** branch.
-The pull request will require
+(PR) in GitHub Enterprise Server (GHES).
+The pull request will need to be
-approval before it can be merged.
+approved by a **Data Hub Integrator** before it can be merged.
+In addition, if
+the pull request involves any infrastructure changes (Terraform), it will
+need to be approved by a member of the **DevOps Infrastructure** team.

 ## Developer guides